verssache/go-insertcsv/README.md

-# Insert 1 million data to MySQL using Worker Pool with GORM
+# Insert Data from CSV to MySQL using Worker Pool with GORM